-Scientists Finally Decode the Mystery of Northern Lights' Origins
+Scientists Finally Decode the Mystery of Northern Lights’ Origins

 In memory, the Northern lights sit as a phenomenon as old as civilization itself.
 The Earth’s very own light show has left scientists and human imagination in wonder for centuries.
-Now, researchers have finally been able to prove a longstanding theory about the origin of the aurora borealis.
+Researchers have finally been able to prove a longstanding theory about the origin of the aurora borealis.

 The northern lights dance across the night sky in the higher altitudes of the Arctic Circle.
 They were first known for “inspiring both awe and fear for their seemingly mysterious origin, but more recently capturing the attention of scientists curious to explain what causes this natural phenomenon,” Gregory G. Howes, associate professor in the Department of Physics and Astronomy at the University of Iowa in the U.S. and co-author of the study, writes in a post.